tjhickey724/MasteryLearningApp/doc/MLA-architecture.md

 ## Current Version
 We are currently redesigning the MLA so that it fully supports the Mastery Assessment Protocol  described in Ella Tuson's dissertation and the MAP-style pre-calculus and Calculus courses that are being taught at Brandeis University by Rebecca Torry and Keith Merrill.

-This version (3.*.*) is still in the process of being written and we expect it to be completdd by January 2025.
+There are three versions of MLA courses the instructor can create:
+* MLA1 - this is the full MLA as described below
+* MLA0 - this is a version in which grading is done outside the app and the results are upload via grades.csv files
+* PRA - this is a peer review app mean to be used in class, the instructor creates questions, students answer them, then anonymously view all of their peers answers, and anonymously review some of their peers.
+We don't describe it on this page as it is pretty self-explanatory!

+The rest of this document describes the current MLA1 version.

 ## Features
 The MLA supports this pedadogy by offering the following features.

 ## Course Creation
-* instructors (who are whitelisted by contacting tjhickey@brandeis.edu) can create a class in the MLA with a unique 7 digit PIN code for students to register
+* instructors (who are whitelisted in app.js) can create a class in the MLA
-* students register for a course by using their gmail address and entering the 7 digit PIN for the class
+* instructors upload a roster.csv file to enroll students in the course
 * instructors can add Teaching Assistants to a class to help with the grading

 ## Skill Lists